rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 it’s compatible with this `return`.

-In Listing 9-10, let’s look at the error we’ll get if we use the `?` operator in a `main` function with a return type incompatible with the type of the value we use `?` on:
+In Listing 9-10, let’s look at the error we’ll get if we use the `?` operator in a `main` function with a return type that is incompatible with the type of the value we use `?` on.

 <span class="filename">Filename: src/main.rs</span>